About the strategy

 NSW has a robust, world-leading approach to managing our groundwater resources.
 While this approach has served us well, the NSW Groundwater Strategy builds on and improves the way groundwater resources are managed and used in NSW for the next 20 years.

 The strategy has been developed via an evidence-based, whole-of-government process with the technical input of an external advisory panel of world-class experts.

 It identifies the main challenges confronting the state’s groundwater resources and the modern-day issues driving the need for our groundwater management approach to evolve and deliver long-term groundwater sustainability for NSW.

-12 strategic priorities actions underpin the department’s response to these challenges and issues – providing a blueprint for devising and delivering initiatives that will protect and future-proof our groundwater resources.
+Twelve strategic actions, within 3 priorities, underpin the department’s response to these challenges and issues – providing a blueprint for devising and delivering initiatives that will protect and future-proof our groundwater resources.

 How does the strategy tackle climate change?

 A key purpose of the NSW Groundwater Strategy is to ensure we have the right information to inform the right decision at the right time.

 The NSW Government is using our new climate data in collaboration with the CSIRO to model the effects that climate conditions may have on groundwater resources.

 This report is now available: Impact of climate change on groundwater in NSW PDF, 15528.63 KB